Merzoit/amt-urp-ui/README.md

 <br><br>
 After preparing the script, the <b>RVC-TTS-WEBUI</b> API is used to voice the characters' lines and saves the files to the specified folder.<br>
 <b>You need to have the RVC-TTS-WEBUI server running for the application to work correctly.</b> Instructions for installing and starting the server can be found at the <a href="https://github.com/litagin02/rvc-tts-webui">link</a>.<br>
+For optimal generation speed, you need a GTX1660 SUPER or better video card.

 # Install
 ```